ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

    - Battler sprite targets (to apply animation particle system visual elements to)
    - Battler sprite targets (for other various functions to apply their effect to)
    - Battler sprite translation and movement types
-   - Available colors (i.e. the color to fade a background or sprite to)
+   - Available colours (i.e. the colour to fade a background or sprite to)

 </details>